Nelson-Gon/pyautocv/docs/source/README.rst

    :alt: Potholes

-These and more examples are available in `example.py <./examples/example.py>`_.
+These and more examples are available in `example.py <https://github.com/Nelson-Gon/pyautocv/blob/1bc67af448ea0bab00ea7223354619f7e9a5d42c/examples/example.py>`_.
 Image sources are shown in ``sources.md``.
-If you feel, attribution was not made, please file an issue and cite the violating image.
+If you feel attribution was not made, please file an issue and cite the violating image.

 **Citation**